 Burns began his career working alongside his brother Ken, as co-producer and co-writer of the landmark PBS series, The Civil War.
 He went on to form his own company, Steeplechase Films, in 1989 to produce his work for public television.

-Burns is developing a film with the BBC and PBS about the Pilgrims.
-The film, which received a grant from the National Endowment for the Humanities, will explore the lives of the Mayflower’s passengers, connecting the 17th century Atlantic World and the Pilgrims’ experience and ideals with how contemporary America understands itself and its past.
-It is set to air in 2014.
+In 2015, he will direct and co-produce American Masters: American Ballet Theatre for PBS.
+Burns's latest film, The Pilgrims, will air on November 25, 2015 and will explore the lives of the Mayflower’s passengers, connecting the 17th century Atlantic World and the Pilgrims’ experience and ideals with how contemporary America understands itself and its past.

 “Ric Burns was one of the most engaging and effective speakers that we have seen.
 He speaks with insight and passion, and brings to his lectures the same knowledge and artistry so characteristic of his masterful documentaries.
 A visit by Ric Burns will be an intellectually transformative experience for all lucky enough to hear him.”